origamicomet/yeti/README.md

 ## Configuring

-Foundations's compile-, link-, and runtime behaviour is controlled by `./configure` switches and options, as well as various pre-processor defines.
+Compile-time, link-time, and runtime behaviour is controlled by `./configure` switches and options as well as various pre-processor defines (which are documented in `include/bitbyte/butane/config.h`).

 ### via switches and options